oxyg3nium/oxyg3nium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/interclique/InboundBrokerHandler.md

 [View code on GitHub](https://github.com/alephium/alephium/flow/src/main/scala/org/alephium/flow/network/interclique/InboundBrokerHandler.scala)

-This code defines a class called `InboundBrokerHandler` and an object called `InboundBrokerHandler` in the `org.alephium.flow.network.interclique` package.
+This code defines a class called `InboundBrokerHandler` and an object called `InboundBrokerHandler` in the `org.oxyg3nium.flow.network.interclique` package.
 The purpose of this code is to handle incoming broker connections in the Oxyg3nium network.

 The `InboundBrokerHandler` class extends another class called `BaseInboundBrokerHandler` and implements a trait called `BrokerHandler`.
 It takes in several parameters, including the `selfCliqueInfo`, `remoteAddress`, `connection`, `blockflow`, `allHandlers`, `cliqueManager`, and `blockFlowSynchronizer`.
 These parameters are used to handle incoming broker connections and synchronize block flows between different nodes in the network.